GTR-Bench: Evaluating Geo-Temporal Reasoning in Vision-Language Models: Evaluation on Benchmark

 \subsection{Evaluation Setup}

-We evaluate 12 models across our benchmark.
-For proprietary models, we select Claude-3.7-Sonnet\citep{anthropicClaudeSonnet3.7}, Claude-4-Sonnet\citep{anthropicClaudeSonnet4}, GPT-4o\citep{openaiHelloGPT4o}, GPT-5\citep{openaiIntroducingGPT5}, and Gemini-2.5-Pro\citep{deepmindGemini}.
-For open-source models, we select InternVL3-2B/8B/38B series\citep{zhu2025internvl3}, Qwen2-VL-2B/7B series\citep{wang2024qwen2}, Qwen2.5-VL-2B/7B/32B series\citep{bai2025qwen2}, and GLM-4.1V-9B-Thinking\citep{hong2025glm}.
-Proprietary models are accessed through their respective official APIs, while open-source models are deployed using LMDeploy and the Pytorch framework on 8 NVIDIA V100 GPUs.
-Considering the input limitations of models, we sample the videos, ensuring that the total number of sampled frames from multiple videos is within 20, to achieve reasonable and effective evaluation.
-We set the \textit{temperature} of all models to 0.1 and set \textit{max\_new\_token} to 16384, enabling the models to perform sufficient and temperature-appropriate reasoning.
+\textbf{Evaluation Setup.} We evaluate 13 state-of-the-art models across our benchmark.
+For proprietary models (PM), we select Claude-3.7-Sonnet \citep{anthropicClaudeSonnet3.7}, Claude-4-Sonnet \citep{anthropicClaudeSonnet4}, GPT-4o \citep{openaiHelloGPT4o}, GPT-5 \citep{openaiIntroducingGPT5}, and Gemini-2.5-Pro \citep{deepmindGemini}.
+For open-source models (OM), we include the InternVL3-2B/8B/38B series \citep{zhu2025internvl3}, Qwen2-VL-2B/7B series \citep{wang2024qwen2}, Qwen2.5-VL-2B/7B/32B series \citep{bai2025qwen2}, and GLM-4.1V-9B-Thinking \citep{hong2025glm}.
+Proprietary models are accessed via their respective official APIs, while open-source models are deployed using LMDeploy on 8 NVIDIA V100 GPUs.
+To accommodate model input constraints, we uniformly sample the videos, ensuring the total number of frames from multiple videos remains within 20.
+We set the \textit{temperature} to 0.1 and \textit{max\_new\_token} to 16,384, enabling the models to perform sufficient and stable chain-of-thought reasoning.
+Additionally, a traditional ReID-based baseline is implemented to provide a performance reference, detailed in Appendix~\ref{sec:reid_baseline}.